slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On gratitude

 <!--
-> *"Dead people receive more flowers than the living ones because regret is stronger than gratitude."
--- Anne Frank*
 > *"A man's character is his fate."
 -- Heraclitus*
 > *"Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.
 If you realize that you have enough, you are truly rich."